- Glen Rose CVB, 888-346-6282, www.glenrosetexas.net

 From the intersection of US 67 and FM 205 in Glen Rose, go west on FM 205 for 2.7 miles to PR 59.
-Turn right on PR 59 and follow 0.6 miles to the park headquarters.
+Turn right on PR 59 and follow 0.6 mile to the park headquarters.

 Although best known for its prehistoric residents, this state park is an excellent way to see some of north Texas' more current residents.
 Most visitors are immediately drawn to the Paluxy River and its famous dinosaur footprints.
 However, additional exploration throughout the park via the hike and bike trails can be very rewarding.
 The river is an excellent place to search for Roseate Skimmers and other dragonflies that occupy the riverbed.
-The ridges overlooking the river ring with the calls of Great-crested Flycatchers and Blue-gray Gnatcatchers.
+The ridges overlooking the river ring with the calls of Great Crested Flycatcher and Blue-gray Gnatcatcher.
 Look overhead for soaring Black Vultures who are occasionally joined by one of the resident Red-tailed Hawks.
 Moving into the open brush land above the river, Painted Buntings abound and Eastern Bluebirds are scattered throughout the larger meadows.
 In these open areas look for butterflies, including Red Admirals, Variegated Fritillaries and Dainty Sulphurs, fluttering amongst the wildflowers.
 The park also hosts habitat for the endangered Golden-cheeked Warbler and Black-capped Vireo.

 Glen Rose Bird Sanctuary